React Developer Roadmap

 Before You Start

-Use this checklist to verify whether you are ready to follow this react development roadmap.
+Use this checklist before you begin.
 Select the items you already feel confident about.
 If 4 or more items are selected, you are ready to start.
 If fewer are selected, a short foundation pass is recommended before continuing.

 How to Learn React Effectively

 This roadmap is designed to guide you from JavaScript proficiency to confident React application development through a clear, progressive structure.
 Follow the roadmap in order, even if some topics look familiar.
 React concepts-components, state, effects, and data flow-are tightly connected, and skipping steps often creates confusion later.
-Treat the roadmap as a learning react roadmap, not a checklist.
 Study each concept briefly, then apply it immediately by building or modifying small components.
 This approach reinforces understanding and prevents passive learning.
 Keep your focus on how React solves UI problems, not just on syntax or APIs.

 Share this roadmap: